blessinvarkey/musings/posts/Scrum/17-06-2021-psm-1-certification.md

 You can also read the [Nexus guide](https://scrumorg-website-prod.s3.amazonaws.com/drupal/2021-01/NexusGuide%202021_0.pdf?nexus-file=https%3A%2F%2Fscrumorg-website-prod.s3.amazonaws.com%2Fdrupal%2F2021-01%2FNexusGuide%25202021_0.pdf) and attempt the [Nexus Open](https://www.scrum.org/open-assessments/nexus-open) and the Scrum [Developer open](https://www.scrum.org/open-assessments/scrum-developer-open) exam.
 These are recommended, but not mandatory.

 Do note that the language used in the actual exam will be different from the mock and you might get a few scenario based questions too.
-Its advisable not to take more than 30-40 seconds on each question since can review your answers towards the end.
+Its advisable not to take more than 30-40 seconds per question.
+You can also bookmark the answers you would like to recheck at the end.
 The above preparation should give you enough confidence to take the exam.

 ----
 ### Recommended Reading: